rupam-work/pdf-to-json-dashboard/README.md

 3. The parsed data for each file will be displayed as JSON.
 The structure of the JSON matches `deposit-masked.json` in this repository.

 All processing is done locally using open‑source libraries with no external APIs.

+## Debugging Uploads

+If the page shows "Failed to fetch" when uploading:

+1. Open the browser developer tools and check the **Network** tab for the `/api/upload` request.
+Any CORS or network errors will be shown here.
+2. Look at the terminal where the Express server is running for error messages (for example, file size limits or parsing failures).
+3. Ensure the backend is running on **http://localhost:5000** and that the React frontend is running on port **3000**.
+4. Verify that your uploaded files are valid PDFs or images and not too large for the default `multer` configuration.